Maria Nyerere

-Maria Nyerere (born Maria Waningu Gabriel Magige; December 31, 1930) served as the inaugural First Lady of Tanzania from 1964 to 1985.
-She was the seventh of nine children of Gabriel Magige, of Baraki, Tareme by his wife Hannah Nyashiboha.
+Maria Nyerere (born Maria Waningu Gabriel Magige; 31 December 1930) served as the inaugural First Lady of Tanzania from 1964 to 1985.
+She was the seventh of nine children of Mr. Gabriel Magige, of Baraki, Tareme and his wife Hannah Nyashiboha.

-Nyerere was educated at the White Sisters' School at Nyegina, followed by Ukerewe School, then as a boarding scholar at Sumve Teacher Training College; she attained a teaching certificate there, and began teaching at Nyegina Primary School at Musoma.
-She married Julius Nyerere in 1953.
+Nyerere was educated at the White Sisters' School at Nyegina and Ukerewe School.
+She was a boarding scholar at Sumve Teacher Training College in Mwanza, where she attained a teaching certificate and She began her work by teaching at Nyegina Primary School at Musoma.

+In 1953 she married Julius Nyerere, who was then also a teacher.
+He became an activist and politician, co-founder and president of Tanzania.

 She currently serves as one of ten members of the council of elders of the Alliance for Tanzania Youth Economic Empowerment (Atyee), which also includes former Union President Ali Hassan Mwinyi and former Zanzibar President Amani Abeid Karume.
 She is commonly known as Mama Maria in the Tanzanian media.